 When you see a place with your dogs, it’s like seeing it for the first time.
 Though Rod and I had been to San Antonio twice before, we didn’t have a feel for how the city would rate on pet friendliness.
 We were excited to find out that San Antonio’s popular tourist attraction – the River Walk – is entirely pet friendly!

 We learned that San Antonio has some interesting rules when it comes to dogs and restaurants.
-Lori, currently a San Antonio resident and author of the blog, According to Gus, told us that restaurants with pet friendly outdoor seating areas must obtain a special permit from the city.
-This requirement has caused many eateries to be “unofficially” pet friendly – meaning that if you ask, your pet will likely be welcome, but the restaurant won’t be advertising the fact.
+Lori, currently a San Antonio resident, told us that restaurants with pet friendly outdoor seating areas must obtain a special permit from the city.
+This makes it a little tricky to find places where your pup is welcome to join you on the patio.

 Evenings on the River Walk are crowded, and there is no barrier that would prevent you or your pup from falling in the river.
 While it’s not deep, it wouldn’t be a pleasant way to end your evening.
 If your pooch is like ours – too big for a pocket book and without a firm grasp on the concept of “heel” – I suggest avoiding the throngs.
 Either stroll the downtown section during the day, or check out the new Museum Reach Extension for a real treat.